artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 15 | ParallelismSharing |   1.728 ± 0.020 |            0.05 |   2.211 ± 0.031 |            1.47 |

 Nothing?
 Yes, it does not improve the results at this point.
-Because the threads finish at the same time in such isolated environment.
+Because the threads finish at the same time in such an isolated environment.
 But let's keep it till the end.
 Maybe something will happen.

 ### 16 - Parallelism Merging